kahboom/nerdycode.com/src/posts/2020/web-components.md

 Shadow DOM is a set of JavaScript APIs that allow you to encapsulate your code.
 It's rendered separately from the main document DOM, so you never have to worry about collision with other parts of the document.

-What we're doing is attaching the shadow root to our element, and we do this from inside the constructor.
+Here we are attaching the shadow root to our element, and we do this from inside the constructor.
 While we're at it, we'll also set our initial count to 0:

 ```js
 class MyCounter extends HTMLElement {